-This is the first macroeconomics course in the intermediate level.
-This course uses macroeconomic theory based on microeconomic principles to study common topics encountered in macroeconomics including business cycles, savings-investment, inflation, unemployment, economic growth and financial crises.
-Some policy issues will be also addressed.
+This course uses macroeconomic theory based on microeconomic principles to study common topics in macroeconomics, including business cycles, savings, investment, inflation, unemployment, economic growth, and financial crises.
+We will learn models that will help us understand why our economy has grown and fluctuated in its way and how government policies affect our economy.